sujithsuji/healthcare-analytics-portfolio/README.md

 ## 💡 Key Findings

-After spending time in this dataset, a few things stood out clearly:

 **📈 Readmission Risk Increases with Age**
 Patients in the 70–80 age group had the highest readmission rate at 43.9%, nearly 2.5x the rate of patients under 10.
 This points to a clear need for targeted post-discharge care management for elderly patients.